SriPallaviDamuluri/contours_imagesegmentation/README.md

 # contours_imagesegmentation
-To use contours in opencv to segment features of our Interest in an image
+To use contours from opencv to segment features of our Interest in an image